Mohamed-Kaizen/unplugin-svelte-components/README.md

       "GradientMonochromeButton",
       "Button as FButton", // import as `FButton`
     ],
-    defaultImport: false, // telling `unplugin-svelte-components` to not import the default export },
+    defaultImport: false, // telling `unplugin-svelte-components` to import any component as non-default export },
 ],,
 })